JMerieau/blog/content/english/about.md

 French cybersecurity engineer, in love with Switzerland and cheese 🇨🇭🫕

-I enjoy cyber for three things: adrenaline, challenges and learning.
-I also think sharing knowledge is beautiful and I hope my articles will help you!
+I enjoy cyber for 3 things: adrenaline, challenges and learning.
+I hope my articles will help you!

 Feel free to reach out ;)